 This is in accordance with paragraph 124(b) of the Contract Standing Orders in the Manual of Corporate Governance.

-The Police and Crime Commissioner for Gwent has approved the Annual Treasury Management Activity Report and actual Prudential Indicators for 2018/19.
+The Police and Crime Commissioner for Gwent has approved the Treasury Management Strategy for 2020-21 to 2022-23 and the Treasury Management Practices.

-The Police and Crime Commissioner for Gwent has approved the revised Gifts & Hospitality Policy and Procedure for his office.
+The Police and Crime Commissioner for Gwent has approved the Office of the Police and Crime Commissioner (OPCC) Managing Customer Contact Policy.